dssg/triage/docs/sources/audition/model_selection.md

 !!! info "Unfinished Article"

-    This article is missing content.
-It could would benefit from discussion on:
+    This article is missing some content.
+It could would benefit from:

-    - Selection rules
+    - Discussion on regret & selection rule evaluation

-    - Regret & selection rule evaluation
+    - Links to postmodeling & bias

 ## An example model selection problem